50 Fun Things to do in Bend, Oregon (+LOCAL tips!)

 Surrounded by mountain ranges, rivers and forests, it should come as no surprise that hiking is one of the best things you can do in Bend.
 And while there are seemingly endless hikes near Bend, Broken Top is undoubtedly one of the best.
 In fact, this is one of our very favorite hikes in all of Oregon.

-If you’re looking for a challenging hike that’ll take up a good chunk of your day, there are few better nearby trails to choose.
+If you’re looking for a challenging hike that’ll take up a good chunk of your day, we recommend tackling the Broken Top hike.

 Broken Top Hike